 A couple are selling here and there, but for the most part your books are just sitting there, not selling.

-So, why aren’t your books selling on Amazon?
-You books aren’t selling on Amazon because of one (or more) of these issues:
+Your books aren’t selling on Amazon because of one (or more) of these issues:

 - The sales ranks of your books are too high